JohnCGriffin/BF-computed-goto/README.md

 Java.
 After he succeeded and had gone on to another project, I remained curious about other implementations.
-I found several at [EsoLang](https://esolangs.org/wiki/Brainfuck), noting a few labeled "very fast" and one as _the fastest_.
+I found several at [EsoLang](https://esolangs.org/wiki/Brainfuck), noting a few labeled "very fast".
 Feeling a challenge, I whittled away hotspots on a new C++17 program to create an interpreter faster than all on the list.